hazendaz/whitespace-maven-plugin/README.md

 ## Options

 - ```projectBasedir``` is defaulted to ${project.basedir}/src and can be overridden.
 If 'src' is dropped and simply using basedir, do note that multi module build will effective run more than once against module files.
-- ```entensions``` A comma delimited list of files to format with default of "css,groovy,html,java,js,json,jsp,jspx,kt,md,properties,scala,sh,wsdl,xhtml,xml,xsd,yaml,yml".
+- ```entensions``` A comma delimited list of files to format with default of "4gl,42m,c,cb,cfg,cpp,css,dat,groovy,h,html,ini,java,js,json,jsonp,jsp,jspx,jsx,ksh,kt,kts,md,mk,msg,pl,pm,properties,reg,scala,scss,sh,sql,toml,ts,tsx,wadl,wsdl,xhtml,xml,xsd,yaml,yml".
 - ```encoding``` The encoding to use for the project with default set as ```project.build.sourceEncoding```

 ## Requirements ##